LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

-Starting from a 400 error encountered with Claude's Extended Thinking, I organized the following topics as a coherent flow: the token prediction mechanism of LLMs, the principle by which prompt engineering functions as a statistical filter, and the risk of model collapse.
+Starting from a 400 error encountered with Claude's Extended Thinking, I organized a series of topics in one cohesive flow: the token prediction mechanism of LLMs, the principle by which prompt engineering functions as a statistical filter, and the risk of model collapse.

 2026.06.25